 Pond liners are made of impermeable materials designed to retain water.
-An additional layer of protective lining is recommended to form a barrier between the soil of the dug out and the pond liner to resist damage from sharp edged stones and rocks, which may be pushed up over time due to ground movement.
-To get the most use from your pond liner you must select it correctly, install it properly and provide maintenance over its lifetime.
+An additional layer of protective lining is recommended to form a barrier between the soil and liner to protect from sharp edged stones and rocks, which may be pushed up over time due to ground movement.
+To minimise potential issues we recommend buying the correct type and thickness of pond liner to meet demands of pond size and reduce maintenance issues over its lifetime.

-Here are a few common mistakes to avoid when buying and installing a pond liner:
+Here are a few common mistakes to avoid when buying and installing your pond liner:

-- Guided by price alone: Pick a liner that is thick enough to resistant puncturing, one that is not likely to deteriorate when exposed to the sunlight and one that is strong enough to line a pond for many years.
+- Guided by price alone: We recommend you choose a membrane that is thick enough to resistant puncturing, one that is not likely to deteriorate when exposed to the sunlight and that is strong enough to line a pond for many years.
 It is worth spending a little more upfront to avoid problems later.
-Plastic liners are not as durable as rubber liners such as Butyl or Epalyn.
+Plastic or PVC liners are not as durable as rubber liners such as Butyl or Epalyn.
 The best choice for a garden pond would be a 0.75mm thick EPDM (Epalyn) liner.

-- Ordering the incorrect size pond liner: Once you have dug the hole, measure it accurately in three directions – the length, the breadth and the depth.
-Then go online to put these figures into a pond liner size calculator to get the exact dimensions to order.
-Remember to factor in extra needed to anchor the liner over the edge of your pond – at least 2 feet/0.15m overlap to go around the entire rim of the pond.
+- Ordering the incorrect size pond liner: Once you have dug the hole, measure it accurately in three directions – the length, breadth and depth.
+Then go online to put these figures into a pond liner size calculator to get the exact dimensions.
+Remember to factor in extra for the lip to anchor the liner over the edge of your pond – at least 2 feet/0.15m overlap to go around the entire rim of your pond.

 - Not adding a protective underlay to your order: A pond liner needs to be protected ideally from above and below.
-If no protection is added by way of lining your pond with a geotextile protective underlay before installing the pond liner, it may tear resulting in water seeping out.
+If no protection is added by way of lining your pond with a geotextile protective underlay before installing the pond liner, it may tear.